wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

   - `to-wazo` when the channel was initiated by the user: the channel links Wazo to the calling party.
 From Asterisk, this is an inbound channel.
 From the peer, this is an outgoing call.

+- `__WAZO_GROUP_SUBROUTINE`: when used this variable will schedule a subroutine to be executed when a call to a group gets answered.
+This variable can be used in groups pre-process subroutines.

+`__WAZO_QUEUE_SUBROUTINE`: when used this variable will schedule a subroutine to be executed when a call to a queue gets answered.
+This variable can be used in queues pre-process subroutines.

   The default value is `from-wazo`.
 If you write scripts using originates to place new calls, you should set `WAZO_CHANNEL_DIRECTION` to `to-wazo` on the originator channel.